Navigate to Password Protect WordPress >> General tab from your admin dashboard and configure some common setting options.

 Enable this option to remove all password and license information on your website once you uninstall the plugin.
 Default: OFF

-Our Free and Pro version stores password information on different places on your database.
+Our Free and Pro version stores password information in different places on your database.
 If you want to completely remove our plugin’s data, you should enable the option, then remove the Pro first before the Free version.